manuel-uberti/filmsinwords/about.md

 I tend to write about films I like instead of destroying the ones I don’t, but the occasional rant can sneak in.
 No promises.

-You can also find me on [Letterboxd](https://letterboxd.com/muberti/).
+You can subscribe to this blog via [RSS](https://www.filmsinwords.eu/feed.xml), and you can also find me on [Letterboxd](https://letterboxd.com/muberti/).